"For the use and good and profit of anyone who wants to enter this profession."

 - A dust mask or respirator

-This process takes a few days, although you do less than an hour's work each time.
+This process takes a few days, although you do less than an hour's work each day.
 I recommend priming several panels at a time for maximum efficiency.

 1. Place the jar of gesso in a pan of COLD water and slowly warm them together.
 (If you have freshly-made your gesso, as instructed here, leave it in its bath of hot water)